sweattep/ancient_quotes/README.md

 >Work according to your position, indeed, I am working

+>The very stones and wood in your home will testify against you.

 >There is not among us any except that he has a known position

 >follow not [personal] inclination, lest you not be just